Conversation Design Best Practices

 2. Does each step in the journey have a choice or action for the user to do?

-3. Is the content format varied? (e.g. videos, Q&A, infographics, audio, images, quizzes)
+1. If data is cheap, is the content format varied? (e.g. videos, Q&A, infographics, audio, images, quizzes)

 4. Can users stop the conversation if they want to?